bishopw/bandmap/Dev Environment Setup.md

 Clone Repositories:

 - Install git.
-- Create a bandmap-repos root directory to clone the repositories in at <repos> for example at ~/Documents/bandmap-repos.
+- Create a bandmap-repos root directory to clone the repositories in at [bandmap-repos] for example at ~/Documents/bandmap-repos.
 There are currently at least 2, maybe 3 repos you will want.
-- cd <bandmap-repos>
+- cd [bandmap-repos]
 - git clone https://github.com/bishopw/bandmap.git
 - git clone https://github.com/bishopw/bandmap-swagger-ui.git
 - If you need to regenerate the stub API server from scratch for some reason (you probably don't need to anymore): git clone https://github.com/bishopw/bandmap-swagger-codegen.git